 Your Tesla does not require annual maintenance and regular fluid changes.
 Please check your Owner’s Manual for latest maintenance recommendations for your Tesla.

 Do I have to take my car to a Tesla Service Center?

 With over-the-air software updates, remote diagnostics and the support of our Mobile Service technicians, the need to visit a Service Center is reduced.
-If your car does require service, you can schedule a service appointment in the Tesla app or your Tesla Account.
+If your car does require service, you can schedule a service appointment in the Tesla app.
 If you choose to take your car to a non-Tesla shop for maintenance or repairs, coverage under your warranty could be affected if any problems occur.